josugoar/archive/learnify/README.md

 Learnify
 ============================

 This project relies on the DataNucleus Maven plugin.
 Check the database configuration in the *datanucleus.properties* file and the JDBC driver dependency specified in the *pom.xml* file.
-In addition, the project contains the server and client example codes.
+In addition, the project contains the server and client codes.

 Run the following command to build everything and enhance the DB classes: